Today, people read manga comic books worldwide but the content originated in Japan.

 1. NBM Graphic Novels

-High-quality classic reissues contributed to the achievement of such a result.
+High-quality classic reissues contributed to the achievement.

 2. Yen Press